-- How these patients were identified, e.g. from the PHD system, laboratory systems, radiology database etc. - Sample size. - Time period audited. - The data collection method.
-For example: - "Data was collected from patients' case notes using a data collection form (see Appendix A)". - "Patients were asked to complete a patient survey following their consultation (see Appendix A)". - Who was responsible for data collection. - The method of data input (if appropriate) and analysis e.g. data was input into and analysed using Microsoft Excel.
+- The population for your audit project, e.g. - "Patients aged over 50 years of age admitted to the BRI for a suspected MI". - Whether it is a retrospective or prospective audit, e.g. - "A prospective audit assessing the first 30 patients aged over 50 who are admitted to the BRI for a suspected MI from 01/10/17". - "A retrospective audit looking at all patients aged over 50 who were admitted to the BRI for a suspected MI during September 2017". - How these patients were identified, e.g. from Medway, laboratory systems, radiology database etc. - Sample size. - Time period audited. - The data collection method, e.g. - "Data was collected from patients' case notes using a data collection form (see Appendix A)". - "Patients were asked to complete a patient survey following their consultation (see Appendix A)". - Who was responsible for data collection. - The method of data input (if appropriate) and analysis, e.g. data was input into and analysed using Microsoft Excel.